Pkrakmo/youtubeToDiscord/README.md

 Script that will get the latest youtube video from a spesific channel and post it to Discord via their Webhook I have tested this on Windows 10 and Raspberry Pi OS

-This will only work on channels with [Legacy username](https://support.google.com/youtube/answer/6180214?hl=en) URL as of now Looking into how this can be solved

 # Setup / Running

 ## Installation guide